Mid-Level

 Explore career tools

-What crops or livestock does this operation focus on?
+What crops or livestock enterprises does this operation run, and what's the acreage or scale?

 ✦ Editorial — career progression and interview guidance based on industry patterns